Art Therapy uses creative approaches as ways of encouraging clients to explore their experiences and feelings.

 - Bereavement and loss

-No previous art experience or skills are required.
-Art making is pleasurable and can make it easier to give shape to feelings and experiences which are otherwise difficult to access or to describe with words.
+Art making in art therapy is pleasurable and can make it easier to give shape to feelings and experiences which are otherwise difficult to access or to describe with words.
 Sometimes there are too many words and art can help to find what is important.
+No previous art experience or skills are required

 Art Therapy can be beneficial for both adults and children.